yangchiu/pdf2text-java/README.md

-# Tag Superscripts and Titles of a Journal Paper PDF File with PDFBox
+# Tag Superscripts and Titles in a Journal Paper PDF File with PDFBox
 - Based on Apache PDFBox, extends PDFTextStripper class

 - If the Y-scale of a word is smaller than the average size, it would be regarded as a superscript.